razum90/SupahBot/README.md

 # Welcome to SupahBot.

-### This bot offers currently offers the following commands
+### This bot is written in combination with Discord.js.

 | Command         | Description                                          | Example           |
 | :-------------: |:-----------------------------------------------------| :----------------:|